Chart Color Schemes

 Cecil Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Cecil Hills, as per the latest Census evaluation, 94.8% of dwellings were houses, with 5.2% being semi-detached, apartments, or other types.
-This contrasts with Sydney metro's figures of 90.4% houses and 9.6% other dwellings.
-Home ownership in Cecil Hills stood at 36.8%, compared to mortgaged dwellings at 48.4% and rented ones at 14.7%.
-The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,475.
-The median weekly rent in Cecil Hills was $550, higher than Sydney metro's figure of $490.
-Nationally, Cecil Hills' mortgage repayments were higher at $2,167 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Cecil Hills, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 90.4% houses and 9.6% other dwellings.
+Home ownership in Cecil Hills was at 36.8%, with the rest being mortgaged (48.4%) or rented (14.7%).
+The median monthly mortgage repayment in Cecil Hills was $2,167, below Sydney metro's average of $2,475.
+The median weekly rent figure in Cecil Hills was $550, compared to Sydney metro's $490.
+Nationally, Cecil Hills' mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing